 Capitala Finance is a newly formed Maryland corporation that is an externally managed, non-diversified closed-end management investment company that intends to elect to be treated as a BDC under the 1940 Act prior to consummation of this offering.
 Capitala Finance will acquire through a series of transactions Fund II and Fund III, which also intend to elect to be treated as BDCs under the 1940 Act.
 See "Formation Transactions."
 As a BDC, we will be required to meet regulatory tests, including the requirement to invest at least 70% of our gross assets in "qualifying assets."
 Qualifying assets generally include securities of private or thinly traded public U.S. companies and cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.
 See "Regulation as a Business Development Company."
-In addition to our existing SBA-guaranteed debentures, we may seek to issue additional SBA-guaranteed debentures as well as other forms of leverage and borrow funds to make investments, including before we have fully invested the proceeds of this offering.
+In addition to our existing SBA-guaranteed debentures, we may, if permitted by regulation, seek to issue additional SBA-guaranteed debentures as well as other forms of leverage and borrow funds to make investments, including before we have fully invested the proceeds of this offering.
 In addition, we intend to elect to be treated for federal income tax purposes, and intend to qualify annually thereafter, as a RIC under Subchapter M of the Code.
 See "Material U.S. Federal Income Tax Considerations."

-In addition, we are an "emerging growth company" under the federal securities laws and will be subject to reduced public company reporting requirements.
-Further, Section 107 of the JOBS Act also provides that an "emerging growth company" can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards.
+We are an "emerging growth company" under the JOBS Act and will be subject to reduced public company reporting requirements.
+Further, Section 107 of the JOBS Act also provides that an "emerging growth company" can take advantage of the extended transition period provided in Section 7(a) (2)(B) of the Securities Act for complying with new or revised accounting standards.
 In other words, an "emerging growth company" can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
 We are choosing to take advantage of the extended transition period for complying with new or revised accounting standards.

 Our investment activities will be managed by Capitala Investment Advisors and supervised by our Board of Directors.
-Capitala Investment Advisors is an investment adviser that is registered under the Investment Advisors Act of 1940, as amended, or the Advisors Act.
+Capitala Investment Advisors is an investment adviser that is registered under the Investment Advisers Act of 1940, as amended, or the Advisers Act.
 Under our investment advisory agreement, which we refer to as the Investment Advisory Agreement, we have agreed to pay Capitala Investment Advisors an annual base management fee based on our gross assets as well as an incentive fee based on our performance.
 See "Investment Advisory Agreement."
 We have also entered into an administration agreement, which we refer to as the Administration Agreement, under which we have agreed to reimburse our administrator for our allocable portion of overhead and other expenses incurred by our administrator in performing its obligations under the Administration Agreement, including furnishing us with office facilities, equipment and clerical, bookkeeping and record keeping services at such facilities, as well as providing us with other administrative services.
 See "Administration Agreement."

-Both Capitala Investment Advisors and our administrator are controlled by Joseph B. Alala, III, our chief executive officer, president and chairman of our Board of Directors.
+Joseph B. Alala, III, our chief executive officer, president and chairman of our Board of Directors is the managing member of Capitala Investment Advisors and is the chief executive officer, president and a director of our administrator.